 Away from the operational element of the job, a major role of the modern firefighter is the mitigation of all types of incident.
 The station personnel are heavily involved in local initiatives to reduce fire deaths and injuries.

-The station celebrated its 30th anniversary in the summer of 2007 by holding one of its most successful open days ever, well in excess of 1,000 visitors attending the site.
+The station celebrated its 30th anniversary in the summer of 2007 by holding one of its most successful open days ever, with more than 1,000 visitors attending.

 Broughton Fire Station has been shortlisted for four charity awards in the national Spirit of Fire Awards since 2010 because of its work to support The Fire Fighters Charity.

 Wholetime Rescue Pump

 Incident Response Unit